yoava333/ctf-writeups/googlectf_quals/2019/sandstone/README.md

     }
 ```

 So our challenge is clear, we need to execute the syscall `0x1337`, however, it's not so simple.
 Rust doesn't allow calling directly to syscalls without using the unsafe keyword.
-So we somehow need to break the safety guarantees that rust provides and beat the compiler.
+So we somehow need to break the safety guarantees that Rust provides and beat the compiler.

-My teammate `real` who is an experienced rust developer, encountered a crash in safe Rust using async code with the `Pin` trait in nightly rust.
-He suggested that we go through the Github issues for rust lang and try to find a bug that allows for memory corruptions.
-Helpfully rust has a label for bugs in the compiler that cause safety issues [`I-Unsound`](https://github.com/rust-lang/rust/issues?q=is%3Aopen+is%3Aissue+label%3A%22I-unsound+%F0%9F%92%A5%22).
+My teammate `real` who is an experienced Rust developer, encountered a crash in safe Rust using async code with the `Pin` trait in nightly Rust.
+He suggested that we go through the Github issues for rust-lang and try to find a bug that allows for memory corruptions.
+Helpfully rust-lang has a label for bugs in the compiler that cause safety issues [`I-Unsound`](https://github.com/rust-lang/rust/issues?q=is%3Aopen+is%3Aissue+label%3A%22I-unsound+%F0%9F%92%A5%22).
 We started looking for a bug that is present in the nightly version that we were running and after a while, we got issue [57893](https://github.com/rust-lang/rust/issues/57893), which is a pretty interesting bug.
 Let's look at the code:

 ```rust
 trait Object {